ShuyangUni/countdown-timer-traffic-light-estimation/README.md

 This work aims to estimate the color and digit of traffic lights with countdown timers, using a Variable Transition Hidden Markov Model (VT-HMM) with a dynamic state transtion matrix design.

 ## Dataset
+Our toy dataset is in the folder udi_cttl_dataset.
+The image sequences are collected with the help from [Unity-Drive Innovation Technology Co., Ltd.](https://www.unity-drive.com) (UDI).
+Since the scenarios involve customers' information, we cannot provide the raw images for the detection tasks.
+We crop the images according to the detection boxes and use these regions as the inputs for our classifiers.

+We collected a toy dataset with $10$ sequences, a total frame of $1702$ image.
+The first $7$ sequences are collected by a Sensing SG2-AR0231C-0202-GMSL-H30S camera, attached to our autonomous vehicle platform.
+The rest $3$ sequences are captured by a smartphone in Shenzhen, China.
+Both devices works at the capture frequency of $10Hz$.
+The dataset into two levels according to scenario settings and data collection quality:
+* The normal part includes Sequence $01$, $05$, $06$, $08$, $09$, and $10$.
+The regions of countdown timers are over $40 \times 40$ pixels, and the digits are clear to be recognized.
+* The hard part contains Sequence $02$, $03$, $04$, and $07$, and is challenging for the classification task.
+The countdown timer regions are small since the ego-vehicle is far from the traffic lights.
+Some pictures are blurred because of lighting or the ego vehicle's motion.

+We also simulate the errors of the input bounding boxes.
+We add random pixel offsets on the detection ground truth, with different magnitudes of 0-pixel, 3-pixel and 5-pixel errors, respectively.

 ## State Estimator (C++11)
 This code is in the folder countdown_timer_estimator.